jakobharder/anno1800-jakobs-mods/shopping-street/README.md

 ## Translations

-Available: English, German
+Available: English, German, Korean, Polish

-I appreciate any translation feedback! https://discord.com/invite/KtfWbev
+Thanks to Aveneger432 for Polish and MSHS for Korean translations!